 Hundreds honor Montana sheriff deputy killed in line of duty

-Moore was shot and killed in the line of duty early on May 16... .
 People line Highway 287, as the procession for slain Broadwater County Deputy Mason Moore travels to the memorial service in Belgrade.
+Moore, a Montana sheriff's deputy who was killed in the line of duty last week, was remembered as a family man, a man of faith and a dedicated public servant who could be tough when he needed to be but still played dolls with his daughter.

 Add your comments below